Keep the Trail Access info current...

 Mount Buninyong Scenic Reserve...

 Select items to indicate features found along the trail.

 Historic Rail Trail

-The Mount Buninyong – South Walk is a moderate walk commencing at the Blackberry Lane Picnic Area.
-The trail follows Blackberry Lane to the foot of Mt Buninyong before continuing around the southern foot of Mt Buninyong.
-The final ascent of Mt Buninyong is a steep slope requiring good footwear and reasonable fitness.
-The walk then descends Mt Buninyong via the Zigzag Track back to the Blackberry Lane Picnic Area.
+The Mount Buninyong - South Walk is a moderate walk commencing at the Blackberry Lane Picnic Area.
+The trail follows Blackberry Lane to the foot of Mount Buninyong before continuing around the southern foot of Mount Buninyong.
+The final ascent of Mount Buninyong is a steep slope requiring good footwear and reasonable fitness.
+The walk then descends Mount Buninyong via the Zigzag Track back to the Blackberry Lane Picnic Area.